globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 In Swing-Tree you can achieve this separation by using the **Sprouts property collection API**.
+Properties are a simple yet powerful concept, they are just wrapper types for the field variables of you view model which allow you register change listener on them.
-Properties are a simple yet powerful concept that allow you to dynamically bind UI components to your business logic and vice versa.
+These listener make it possible to dynamically bind UI components to your business logic and vice versa.

 Let's consider the following business logic, which we will call "view model" from now on in accordance with the `MVVM` design and naming conventions: